Obesity is often associated with common health risks like diabetes and joint problems, but what about its hidden impact on the heart?

 Cardiac Volume Overload and Obesity

-In the context of obesity, cardiac volume overload happens when the heart has to handle an excess of blood volume.
+In the context of obesity, cardiac volume overload occurs when the heart is forced to manage an increased blood volume due to excess body fat.

-A study published in The American Journal of Cardiology highlighted that obesity directly leads to cardiac volume overload, and this strain on the heart can accelerate heart disease in individuals with high body mass indexes (BMI).
+A study in The American Journal of Cardiology confirmed that obesity-induced cardiac volume overload directly accelerates heart disease, especially in individuals with high body mass index (BMI).

 Pressure Overload in the Heart